arcanemachine/phoenix-todo-list/README.md

 - `./support/scripts/test-elixir` - A convenience script for running the Elixir tests.
   - This script clears the test database before running the tests.
 This prevents any issues that may be caused when the test database is not cleared, e.g. during failed E2E test run.
 - `./support/scripts/test-elixir-watch` - A convenience script for running the Elixir-based tests in watch mode.

+Note:

+- The first test run may appear to hang when the console says `Resetting the database...`.
+  - Elixir may need a minute or two to compile dependencies for the `test` `MIX_ENV`.

 #### Javascript-Based Tests